pivot-access-ltd/bma-offline-docs/src/how-to-enable-high-availability-5120.md

 Each region controller uses up to 40 connections to PostgreSQL in high load situations.
 Running two region controllers requires no modifications to the `max_connections` in `postgresql.conf`.
 More than two region controllers require that `max_connections` be adjusted to add 40 more connections per added region controller.

+You can also use [Ansible](https://maas.io/docs/how-to-spin-up-maas-with-ansible#heading--Installing-HA-PostgreSQL) to set up HA PostgreSQL.

 <a href="#heading--secondary-api-servers"><h3 id="heading--secondary-api-servers">How to enable highly-available API services</h3></a>

 [tabs]